Patient education: Menopause (Beyond the Basics)

 AM I GOING THROUGH MENOPAUSE?

-A number of terms are used to describe the time before and after you stop having menstrual periods.
+Several different terms are used to describe the time before and after you stop having menstrual periods.

-- Menopause occurs when it has been 12 months since your last menstrual period.
+●Menopause is complete when it has been 12 months since your last menstrual period.

-- Having menstrual periods more or less often than usual (eg, every five to six weeks instead of every four)
+●Have menstrual periods more or less often than usual (eg, every five to six weeks instead of every four)

-- Having bleeding that lasts for fewer days than before
+●Have bleeding that lasts for fewer days than before

-- Skipping one or more menstrual periods
+●Skip one or more menstrual periods

-- Having symptoms of menopause (see 'Menopause symptoms' below)
+●Start noticing symptoms of menopause, such as hot flashes (see 'Menopause symptoms' below)

 Abnormal bleeding — It can be hard to know if vaginal bleeding is abnormal when you are near menopause.
 In general, you should see your doctor or nurse if you have the following symptoms:

-- Vaginal bleeding more often than every three weeks
+●Vaginal bleeding more often than every three weeks

-- Excessive, heavy menstrual bleeding
+●Excessive, heavy menstrual bleeding

-- Spotting between your periods
+●Spotting between your periods

-- Vaginal bleeding after menopause (even if it's just a spot of blood)
+●Vaginal bleeding after menopause (even if it's just a spot of blood)

-The most common symptoms of menopause include:
+Common symptoms of menopause include: